 Provide a facility-wide fibre backbone ring that will act as the backbone for the new Process Control System Network.
-Provide a minimum of a 24-strand fibre cable between major process areas.
-Eight of the strands in the fibre cable would be dedicated to the Process Control System Network, two strands for the Administration Network, and another two strands for Security Network.
+Provide a minimum of two redundant 24-strand fibre cables between major process areas.
+Eight of the strands in each fibre cable would be dedicated to the Process Control System Network, two strands for the Administration Network, and another two strands for Security Network.
 The remaining strands in the cable will be spare.